 4. Form into 30g balls and spread out on two baking trays.

 5. Flatten the balls slightly and then press two or three extra chocolate chunks into the top, not too close together – each of these will become a body of a spider.

 6. Bake for 8-10 minutes.
 (Bear in mind that they will be very soft when you take them out of the oven).
 Allow to cool completely.

-7. Once the cookies are cooled, melt the dairy-free chocolate by blasting it for 10-second intervals in the microwave.
+7. Once the cookies are cooled, melt the chocolate by blasting it for 10-second intervals in the microwave.

 8. Spoon the chocolate into a piping bag with a fine writing nozzle attached, and then draw eight legs on each exposed spider body.